RayDarar/back-end-mid/README.md

 5. Serve `api/` and `static/` folders with your php server

+Assuming you are using xampp installed on /opt/lampp: `cp -r api static /your/static/files/folder`

+6. Run `eco_beko.sql` at your mysql database

 ## Compile web-app for development

 In `app/` issue `yarn serve`.
 (Do not forget to run your php server that serves `api/` folder)